 Title- Big Ideas

 Age 14 years to adult

 Abstract - Be prepared to let your mind expand as we look at some of the terrifying consequences of Einstein's Theory of Relativity.
 Time, space and reality are not what you think.
 To see how the universe really works we will have to ride light beams and follow in the footsteps of the greatest thinker of our time.

 Abstract - A whistle stop tour of the history of code breaking.
 Students make and break codes and see how mathematics underpins all aspects of the coding arms race.

-TONY GARDINER (BASED IN DORSET) - CV
+TONY GARDINER (BASED IN DORSET, BUT HAPPY TO TRAVEL) - CV

 Mathematical Interests: Tony is a mathematician who has been closely involved with schools for many years.
 He has worked in group theory, algebraic graph theory, number theory, analysis, history and philosophy of mathematics, and mathematics education.
 His publications include numerous resources for schools, mainly for more able students - including Mathematical puzzling (Dover), Understanding infinity (Dover), Discovering mathematics (Dover), The mathematical olympiad handbook (Oxford), and the series Extension mathematics (Oxford 2007).
 He started the national pyramid of Challenges and olympiads and ran them for 10 years.
 A new book (with Alexandre Borovik) The essence of mathematics - through elementary problems should appear shortly

 Example Sessions: I hesitate to give a list of possible titles - since I would prefer to design each talk (in consultation with the teacher issuing the invitation) to suit the intended age group and their background.
 This attempt to design the session appropriately may be achieved via an initial e-mail exchange followed by telephone contact.